casskoev/water-instrument-dashboard/docs/COLLABORATORS.md

 ## How to give feedback or ask for help

-Issues, feature requests, or "this number looks wrong" reports go to Cas at cassiekoevoets@gmail.com.
+Issues, feature requests, or "this number looks wrong" reports go to the project lead, Morgan Balabanoff (morgan.balabanoff@louisville.edu) who will make sure a team member gets back with you promptly.
 Especially welcome:

 - Things that are confusing about how a chart is presented.
 - Cases where the prominent-AC threshold flagged something you would not